Deva Dasi Mandira

 Our Mission

-At the heart of my teaching is the belief that Odissi is more than dance, it is holistic education embodying healing, and devotion in motion.
-My mission is to provide students with a structured and authentic training in the Guru Kelucharan Mohapatra tradition of Odissi, while also supporting their personal growth, confidence, and well-being.
+At the heart of Devadasi Dance Mandira is the belief that Odissi is more than dance, it is holistic education embodying healing, and devotion in motion.
+Our mission is to provide students with a structured and authentic training in the Guru Kelucharan Mohapatra tradition of Odissi, while also supporting their personal growth, confidence, and well-being.

-Through rhythm, movement, and storytelling, I guide students to safely return to their bodies, connect with the rich culture of Orissa, and experience dance as both discipline and prayer.
+Through rhythm, movement, and storytelling, students are guided to safely return to their bodies, connect with the rich culture of India, and experience dance as both discipline and prayer.
 Each class aims to nurture not only artistic skill but also qualities of focus, resilience, and joy, preparing students for both the stage and life.

 Program Overview

-My teaching follows the lineage of Guru Kelucharan Mohapatra, through my guru Smt.
-Sujata Mohapatra, and is structured to support both artistic training and holistic education for children and adults.
+Following in the lineage of Guru Kelucharan Mohapatra, through careful guidance of guru Smt.
+Sujata Mohapatra is structured to support both artistic training and holistic education for children and adults.

 Curriculum Outline